| Related Knowledge Base Chapters|

 Physicians' Desk Reference online, featuring drug and healthcare information, with separate interfaces for physicians, pharmacists, physician assistants, nurses, and consumers.
 Registration is required, and is either free or fee-based, depending on the level of access desired.

 Index of information on pharmaceutical products from WebMD.
-Features search function for looking up drugs by the pill imprint code.
+Features search function for looking up drugs by the pill imprint code, color, or shape.

 | Adverse Event Reporting and Emergencies|